World's 50 Best Bars 2013: Complete Rankings

 Paris, France

 Jacques Garcia's stunning design defines Le Coq Paris on Place du Trocadéro, where Thierry Costes' modern brasserie concept elevates traditional Parisian hospitality.
-Premium cocktails complement acclaimed rotisserie cuisine in an atmosphere of sophisticated intimacy, featuring mirrored walls, striking red tables, and ice-inspired columns that create the perfect backdrop for luxury Paris bar experiences.
+Premium cocktails complement acclaimed rotisserie cuisine in an atmosphere of sophisticated intimacy, featuring mirrored walls, striking red tables, ice-inspired columns that create the perfect backdrop for luxury Paris bar experiences.

 Shady Pines